FabiowQuixada/isml-linter/README.md

 ### Line by Line (disableTreeParse : true)

 This is a more robust, less powerful mode.
 It only has a few set of rules available and is indicated for cases where there are many, many lint errors and you want fix them gradually.
-It is also recommended in cases you don't want to force templates to be parseable (see previous secton).
+It is also recommended in cases you don't want to force templates to be parseable (see previous section).
 This mode is ideally temporary, as it cannot take advantages of even some simple rules, such as indentation checking.

 ### Git Hooks (Optional)